 To have the best chance of expanding your team successfully, there are operational and legal considerations you should take into account.
 Here are some of the main factors to weigh to help you make the sound choice.
 Remember, you can always maintain a mix of relationships with regular employees and independent freelancers to help keep your customers happy and your business growing.

-Here are five things to consider when choosing between new employees and freelancers.
+Here are 5things to consider when choosing between new employees and freelancers.

 1. How much will this cost?